 Magnetic Labeling and Separation: MEFSK4+ fibroblasts

+Repeat protocol for CD45+ magnetic labeling using the MEFSK4 anti-feeder-APC antibody instead of magnetic beads.
+Centrifuge the FT and Wash portions from the CD31+ isolation at 500 × g for 5 min, then remove supernatant.
+Resuspend the cell pellet in 1 mL of equilibration buffer, and count the cells using a hemocytometer.

+Add 10 µL of MEFSK4 anti-feeder-APC antibody per 107 cells.
+Incubate for at least 15 min at 4°C.

-Repeat protocol for CD45+ magnetic labeling using the MEFSK4 anti-feeder antibody instead of magnetic beads.
-Wash MEFSK4 antibody bound cells by adding 5 mL equilibration buffer per 107 total cells, then centrifuging at 500 × g for 5 min.
+Wash MEFSK4 antibody bound cells by adding 5 mL equilibration buffer per 107 total cells, then centrifuge at 500 × g for 5 min.

-Remove supernatant and resuspend in anti-APC beads, using the same volume of MEFSK4 anti-feeder antibody used.
+Remove supernatant and resuspend in anti-APC beads, using the same volume of MEFSK4 anti-feeder-APC antibody used.
 Incubate on ice for 15 min at 4 ˚C.

 Centrifuge at 500 × g for 10 min.
-Remove supernatant, resuspend in 2 mL equilibration buffer per 108 total cells, and proceed with magnetic separation as previously described.
+Remove supernatant, resuspend in 2 mL equilibration buffer per 107 total cells, and proceed with magnetic separation as previously described (step 2.3.3).
 Magnetically separated MEFSK4+ve/ CD45-ve/CD31-ve fibroblasts can be used for purity analyses and other downstream applications.

 PURITY AND FUNCTIONALITY ANALYSIS OF ISOLATED FIBROBLAST POPULATION